 Your natural defence system is very effective, but can be overwhelmed by too much asbestos dust – such as when you work in a dusty environment.
 Over time dust reaches your lungs and builds up.

 in addition – a less common lung condition called mesothelioma can be caused by just one asbestos fibre in your lungs.
-Should you contract such a condition – it is very likely you would have an asbestos compensation claim.
+Should you develop mesothelioma – it is very likely you would have an asbestos compensation claim.

-For example: Imagine you work in a mill manufacturing asbestos – surrounded all day by floating asbestos fibres and particles.
+For example: Imagine you work in construction demolishing old properties containing asbestos – surrounded all day by floating asbestos fibres and particles.
 If your employer doesn’t supply you with the correct breathing protection it is easy to see how you will inhale large amounts of asbestos fibres every day and so overwhelm your natural defence system.

 If you are a smoker be very careful of working in dusty environments – smoking can turn your natural defence system off greatly increasing the risk of lung disease.